Galactic-Realm-Studios/Rope-Swinger/README.md

 # Installation

 Download the installer for your operating system below.
-You can check [this page]() for a more detailed guide.
+You can check [this page(not yet setup)] for a more detailed guide.

 # DOWNLOAD NOT AVAILABLE YET!!!